Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/initialize-the-sdk.md

-# Initialize the SDK and set up tracking
+# Set up user tracking

-## Track screens and user actions

-You can use the following screen and action tracking APIs to measure your user's engagement with your app.
+You can use the user actions APIs below to measure your user’s engagement with your app.

 Actions are events that occur in your app.
 Use this API to track and measure an action, where each action has one or more corresponding metrics that increment each time the event occurs.
 For example, you might call this API for each new subscription each time an article is viewed, or each time a level is completed.

-{% hint style="warning" %}
 This section shows you how to start tracking app screens and user actions.
 To view and report on this data in those respective solutions, set up [Analytics](../using-mobile-extensions/adobe-analytics/) or other Experience Cloud solution extensions.
-{% endhint %}

 ### Track user actions